AdamTLeuty/SW-APP/README.md

 -  [Rclone - Remote setup](https://rclone.org/remote_setup/)

 I have found that authorising on a local machine with a browser, then copying the `rclone.conf` file to the headless machine running the auth server, to get around Google's OAuth requirements.

+## Known Issues

+- When the custom accordion component is at the bottom of a ScrollView, the scrolling behaviour breaks on iOS